dpweb/jSchema/README.md

 jSchema
 =======

-Minimal JSON representation of SQL table definitions
+Minimal JSON representation of SQL table definitions and/or view definitions

-jSchema is a JSON formatted description of table defs in a database.
-The intention is to provide a small easy to read way to understand the schema of a SQL database.
+jSchema is a way to express a set of table definitions in a database or other dataset

-Supports the following minimal set: Tables, Views, Primary Key, Varchar, Int, DateTime, and NOT NULL.
+For table definitions, supports Primary Key, Varchar, Int, DateTime, and NOT NULL for fields.
+For views, supports SQL statements.

+###Specification
+####1.0
 Each key is a table or view name.
+####1.1
 In a table, there is an array of fields.
+####1.2
 Before the name, a symbol specifies the data type:  # = int, @ = DateTime, and nothing means a VARCHAR(255).
+####1.3
 After the name, ? means NOT NULL, + means AUTO-INCREMENT.
 The first field is the primary key.
+####1.4
 For a view, the value is the SQL used to generate the view.

-Schema.json
+<database_name>.json
 ````
 {
   "Person": ['#id', 'Name?', 'EmplNo+', @DateTime],
   "MyView": 'select Name from Person'
 }
 ````
+Todo: Reference code for creating viewing a database.